 - The first is to give the court a sworn statement called an "information" which charges the suspect with a crime.
 If the judge agrees there is probable cause that the suspect committed a crime the court will issue an arrest warrant (unless the suspect is already in custody).

 - The alternative choice is to present the findings not to a judge but to a grand jury.
 If the grand jury agrees there is sufficient evidence to charge the suspect with a crime, the prosecutors then present the court with an "indictment" which serves the same purpose as an "information."

 Note that prosecutors rarely resort to grand juries except in high profile or very serious cases.
 Learn more about informations and grand juries in Nevada in our article on grand juries in Nevada.

 A cop with "probable cause" to believe a person committed a crime may arrest that person.
-Sometimes the arrest follows an investigation where the police ask a judge for an arrest warrant.
+Sometimes a Nevada arrest follows an investigation where the police ask a judge for an arrest warrant.
 Other times the arrest occurs right after the alleged crime without the cop being able to secure a warrant first.
 (For more information go to our page on how to clear an arrest warrant in Nevada.)

 Following an arrest, the police may search the person's body for drugs, weapons or other crime-related paraphernalia.
 The police must also read the arrestee his/her Miranda Rights before they can question him/her about the alleged crime.